 To receive an Associate of Applied Science degree in Radiologic Technology, the student must complete the following prerequisites and complete the radiology program at UCHealth School of Radiologic Technology:

-- Career Math or College Algebra, College English Composition, BIO 201 and BIO 202 (human anatomy and physiology with lab), and Psychology 101 (general psychology); Introduction to Radiology.
+- Career Math or College Algebra, College English Composition, BIO 2101 and BIO 2102 (human anatomy and physiology with lab), Psychology 101 (general psychology), Introduction to Radiology, and Medical Terminology.

 - Applicants must receive a final grade of “C” or better on all prerequisite courses to qualify.

-- May take all of these prerequisite classes at Pikes Peak Community College if you want to receive the Associates Degree from this institution.
+- May take all of these prerequisite classes at Pikes Peak State College if you want to receive the Associates Degree from this institution.

 (additional classes accepted for additional points)

-- Human Growth and Development, Interpersonal Communications, Pharmacology, Physics, other health-related courses, or a three-credit Medical Terminology course.
+- Human Growth and Development, Interpersonal Communications, Pharmacology, Physics, other health-related courses.

 - Applicants must receive a final grade of “C” or better on all prerequisite courses to qualify.